beeldengeluid/mediasuite-website/_labo-help/similarity.markdown

 Related keyframes are loaded for the active keyframe.
 Results can be controlled using the query options.
 Use the info icon behind each input to learn more about its use.

-Based on the input keyframe, similar keyframes will be found by comparing the distance between visual and auditory feature vectors that have been created using the [VisXP model](#technology).
+Based on the active keyframe in the left panel, similar keyframes are retrieved by comparing the distance between visual and auditory feature vectors that have been created using the [VisXP model](#technology).
 The vector search itself is handled by an Elastic Search backend.
 Search scores can be displayed by using the score button:

 ![Similarity tool score button](/uploads/similarity-tool-score.jpg)

-In the related keyframes grid overview, the resources can be bookmarked to the project and annotations can be added to the specific segments:

 ### <a name="annotation"></a>Annotation and bookmarking

-Using the annotation button, annotations can be made on a segment that spans the keyframe start and end time.
+Using the annotation button, annotations can be made on a segment that spans the start and end time of the detected shot that the keyframe belongs to.
 This applies to both the [current resource's keyframes](#keyframes) and the [related keyframes](#related-keyframes)

 ![Similarity tool annotation](/uploads/similarity-tool-annotation.jpg)